 Review gap targets established by the Board.

-Conduct a needs assessment based on a model of the District’s choice, examples of which include, but not be limited to:
+Conduct a needs assessment that includes, but is not limited to:

-The AdvancEd accreditation process; or

-A process aligned with the Kentucky Standards and Indicators for School Improvement (SISI).
+A description of the data reviewed and process used to develop the needs assessment;

+A review of the previous plan and its implementation to inform development of the new plan; and

+Perception data gathered from the administration of a valid and reliable measure of teaching and learning conditions.

 Use the reporting structure required by Kentucky Administrative Regulation.

 Develop goals, objectives, strategies, and activities to enhance student achievement based on the needs assessment and analysis, which shall include targets or measures of success, timelines, persons responsible, and a budget that addresses funding and other resources needed.